 It should also be noted that the dashboards do not show whether differences are statistically significant, and so confirmation of trends observed in the dashboards through either published papers available on the POCLS website or by contacting the POCLS team is highly recommended before making decisions based on this data.
 While children may have participated at every wave, they may not have completed every measure at each wave.

-To protect the identity of the children and families who have taken part in the study, any combination of child characteristics that produces a total of less than five will lead to the data not being displayed.
-This means some charts will not be available for certain combinations of filters.
+To protect the identity of the children and families who have taken part in the study, any combination of child characteristics that produces a total of less than five or less than ten for Aboriginal children will lead to the data not being displayed.
+This means some charts will not be available for certain filters.

 POCLS Aborignal Data Governance

-The POCLS acknowledges and honours Aboriginal people as our First Peoples of NSW and is committed to working with the DCJ Aboriginal Outcomes team to ensure that Aboriginal children, young people, families and communities are supported and empowered to improve their life outcomes.
+The POCLS acknowledges and honours Aboriginal people as our First Peoples of NSW and is committed to working with DCJ’s Transforming Aboriginal Outcomes, and Ngaramanala (Aboriginal Knowledge Program), to ensure that Aboriginal children, young people, families and communities are supported and empowered to improve their life outcomes.
 The POCLS data asset will be used to improve how services and supports are designed and delivered in partnership with Aboriginal people and communities.

 Where can I find further information?